Nicotine for Long COVID update December 21, 2024:

 Results

-– Responders (29 patients, 56%): These patients reported significant improvements within a week (PGIC score > 1).
+• Responders (39 patients, 48%): These patients reported significant improvements within a week (PGIC score > 1), with 26% achieving a PGIC score of 2 and 22% a PGIC score of 3.

 Gender distribution showed that nicotine therapy was more successful among men: